 Get exclusive member benefits & effect social change.
 Join Today

 Adrenal cortical carcinoma (ACC) is a rare disease.
 It is caused by a cancerous growth in the adrenal cortex, which is the outer layer of the adrenal glands.
 The adrenal glands lie on top of the kidneys.
-They play an important role in the endocrine system, which is the system that makes and regulates hormones.
-ACC is also known as adrenocortical carcinoma
+They play an important role in the endocrine system, which is the system that produces and regulates hormones.
+ACC is also known as adrenocortical carcinoma.

 The adrenal cortex makes hormones that regulate metabolism and blood pressure.
-It also produces cortisol and the male hormones known as androgens.
+It also produces cortisol and the male hormones called androgens, such as testosterone.
 ACC may trigger excessive production of these hormones.

 There are two types of adrenal cortical carcinomas.